Our verdict

 Embrace stiffness for a really solid fit

-The bands on the sides help adjust the shoe and an expert noticed that “it feels secure without being clunky.”
-Overall, “a great mix of comfort and security.”
+The bands on the sides help adjust the shoe making it feel secure without feeling clunky.

 Keep it short with the Winflo 9

-Runners also noticed that this shoe can be a good choice for gym workouts too.
+We think that it could even be a good choice for moderate gym workouts too!

 Better choice than Pegasus for heel strikers